rahul228646/DSA-and-CP/README.md

 # DSA-and-CP
-Practice Questions for Data Structures and competitive Programming
+Practice Questions and Notes for Data Structures and competitive Programming

 ## Notes :